| Title: | Additional Operators to Help You Write Cleaner R Code |

 y |

-value to modify stored value by |
+value to modify the stored value by |

 Ben Wiseman, [email protected]

-x <- 1 x %+=% 2 x == 3 # TRUE x %-=% 3 x == 0 # TRUE # Or with data frames... test <- iris # Simply modify in-place test$Sepal.Length[test$Species == 'setosa' & test$Petal.Length < 1.5] %+=% 1 # Which is much nicer than typing: test$Sepal.Length[test$Species == 'setosa' & test$Petal.Length < 1.5] <- test$Sepal.Length[test$Species == 'setosa' & test$Petal.Length < 1.5] + 1 # ...which is over the 100 character limit for R doccumentation! # %+=% and %-=% also work with strings x <- "ab" x %+=% "c" x %-=% "b" x == "ac" # TRUE # %-=% can also take regular expressions x <- "foobar" x %-=% "[f|b]" print(x) # "ooar"
+x <- 1 x %+=% 2 x == 3 # TRUE x %-=% 3 x == 0 # TRUE # Or with data frames... test <- iris # Simply modify in place test$Sepal.Length[test$Species == 'setosa' & test$Petal.Length < 1.5] %+=% 1 # Which is much nicer than typing: test$Sepal.Length[test$Species == 'setosa' & test$Petal.Length < 1.5] <- test$Sepal.Length[test$Species == 'setosa' & test$Petal.Length < 1.5] + 1 # ...which is over the 100 character limit for R documentation! # %+=% and %-=% also work with strings x <- "ab" x %+=% "c" x %-=% "b" x == "ac" # TRUE # %-=% can also take regular expressions x <- "foobar" x %-=% "[fb]" print(x) # "ooar"x <- 1 x %+=% 2 x == 3 # TRUE x %-=% 3 x == 0 # TRUE # Or with data frames... test <- iris # Simply modify in place test$Sepal.Length[test$Species == 'setosa' & test$Petal.Length < 1.5] %+=% 1 # Which is much nicer than typing: test$Sepal.Length[test$Species == 'setosa' & test$Petal.Length < 1.5] <- test$Sepal.Length[test$Species == 'setosa' & test$Petal.Length < 1.5] + 1 # ...which is over the 100 character limit for R documentation! # %+=% and %-=% also work with strings x <- "ab" x %+=% "c" x %-=% "b" x == "ac" # TRUE # %-=% can also take regular expressions x <- "foobar" x %-=% "[fb]" print(x) # "ooar"

-n %C% k n %P% k
+n %C% k n %P% kn %C% k n %P% k

 n |

-whole number (from n choose/permute k) |
+whole number (the |

 k |

-whole number (from n choose/permute k) |
+whole number (the |

 Ben Wiseman, [email protected]

-chr(x, ...) int(x, ...) dbl(x, ...) num(x, ...) bool(x, ...) as.class(x, class)
+chr(x, ...) int(x, ...) dbl(x, ...) num(x, ...) bool(x, ...) as.class(x, class)chr(x, ...) int(x, ...) dbl(x, ...) num(x, ...) bool(x, ...) as.class(x, class)

 x |

-object to be converted |
+value to be converted |

 ... |